NishilBalar/Awesome-LVLM-Hallucination/README.md

      - Introduced a benchmark to evaluate relation hallucination which further catogarized in to Perceptive and Cognitice type
      - 3 evaluation tasks: Yes/No, MCQ, VQA
      - code and dataset will be released after paper's acceptance
-51. Up to Date (27th August) and SOTA research work loading...
+51. Up to Date (02 September, 2024) and SOTA research work loading...

 Note: 'soon' will be replaced with brief description!